Binary Tree Basic and Common Types

 ,7

-, are called leaf nodes.The number of nodes from the root node to the lowest leaf node is referred to as the maximum depth/height of the binary tree.
+, as leaf nodes.The number of nodes from the root node to the furthest leaf node is the maximum depth/height of the binary tree.
 The maximum depth of the tree above is

 4

-, which is the number of nodes from the root1
+, which is the number of nodes on the path from root1

 to leaf nodes7